ElioBalestrieri/MV-eye/README.md

 The division of the subfolders is coarsely made in 3 categories: storage (STRG), stable code (STABLE) and sandbox(es), where to try things out.

 ### input/output storage (STRG)
 Serving for storage of input/output data.
-(Hopefully) absent in the actual github repo due to gitignore: github cannot store large datasets.
+(Hopefully) absent in the online github repo due to gitignore: github cannot store large datasets.
 Three different sub folders:

 **STRG_** *